Conduit for Spirit Doreen South to be Featured on Close Up Radio

 Doreen pronounces that when we shine our Light, a ripple effect is created that brings a positive change to our family, friends, and to all of humanity.

-Close Up Radio will feature Doreen South in a two-part interview with Jim Masters on Thursday April 18th at 11am Eastern and with Doug Llewelyn on Friday April 19th at 12pm Eastern
+Close Up Radio will feature Doreen South in a third interview with Doug Llewelyn on Friday April 26th at 9am Eastern

 You are invited to listen to the show on BlogTalkRadio.